Prag8855/aab/content/guides/german-health-insurance.md

 **If you [lose your job](/guides/losing-your-job)**, you can get [free health insurance](#free-health-insurance).
 Otherwise, you pay the [minimum amount](/glossary/Mindestbeitrag): around {{GKV_MIN_COST_SELF_PAY|cur}}€ per month.

-If you move from another [EU](/glossary/European%20Union) country, your health insurance from your previous country usually covers you until you start working.[^57] It might be much cheaper than German health insurance.
+If you move from another [EU](/glossary/European%20Union) country, your [health insurance from your home country](#insurance-from-other-eu-countries) usually covers you until you [start working](/guides/find-a-job-in-berlin#start-working).[^47] It might be much cheaper than German health insurance.

-If you move from a non-EU country, you might need [expat health insurance](/glossary/Expat%20health%20insurance).[^42] It covers you until you start working.
+If you move from a non-EU country, you might need [expat health insurance](/glossary/Expat%20health%20insurance).
+It covers you until you [start working](/guides/find-a-job-in-berlin#start-working).
 When you start working, you must switch to public or private health insurance.
 A [health insurance broker](#insurance-brokers) can arrange this for you.

 Your employer can help you get health insurance.
 This is a bad idea.
 They choose what is easy for them, not what is best for you.[^7]